marchof/java-almanac/site/content/features/unnamedvariables.md

 };
 ```

 This is called an “unnamed pattern”.

+The unnamed pattern can only occur inside record patterns, not at the top level of a `switch`.
+There, just use `default`.

 The same syntax holds for `instanceof` patterns: